nginx-proxy/acme-companion/README.md

 If you want to create multi-domain ([SAN](https://www.digicert.com/subject-alternative-name.htm)) certificates add the base domain as the first domain of the `LETSENCRYPT_HOST` environment variable.

 ##### test certificates
-If you want to create test certificates that don't have the 5 certs/week/domain limits define the `LETSENCRYPT_TEST` environment variable with a value of `true`.
+If you want to create test certificates that don't have the 5 certs/week/domain limits define the `LETSENCRYPT_TEST` environment variable with a value of `true` (in the containers where you request certificates with LETSENCRYPT_HOST).
+If you want to do this globally for all containers, set ACME_CA_URI as described below.

 ##### Automatic certificate renewal
 Every hour (3600 seconds) the certificates are checked and every certificate that will expire in the next [30 days](https://github.com/kuba/simp_le/blob/ecf4290c4f7863bb5427b50cdd78bc3a5df79176/simp_le.py#L72) (90 days / 3) are renewed.